amir-khoshdel-louyeh/federated-learning-simulator/README.md

 - Number of clients
 - Number of rounds
 - Whether each client gets the full dataset or partitions are split among clients

+Note: The Python GUI no longer includes a “full dataset per client” toggle.
+Non-IID behavior in Python is achieved via Fashion-MNIST with shard builders in `src/python/partition.py`.

 The script runs ALL algorithms and writes `src/results/m_result.txt`.